ansible/ansible-ai-connect-service/README.md

 Then you can build the django image or just run `make docker-compose`.

-## Enabling postprocess with Ansible Lint
+## Commercial users can enable postprocess with Ansible Lint

-You can enable postprocess with [Ansible Lint](https://github.com/ansible/ansible-lint) for improving the completion output just by setting the environment variable `ENABLE_ANSIBLE_LINT_POSTPROCESS` to True
+Commercial users can enable postprocess with [Ansible Lint](https://github.com/ansible/ansible-lint) for improving the completion output just by setting the environment variable `ENABLE_ANSIBLE_LINT_POSTPROCESS` to True

 ## Application metrics as a Prometheus-style endpoint